 - Registers of Interest – Register of Declarations of Conflicts of Interest OCTOBER 2017

 Find the Code of Conduct here

 These documents have been revised in line with NHS guidance issued in June 2016, February 2017 and June 2017.

 Breaches of the Conflicts of Interest Policy.

-There is no evidence of identified breaches of the conflicts of interest policy in the last six months (as at 26 July 2017).
+There is no evidence of identified material breaches of the conflicts of interest policy in the last six months (as at 24 October 2017).
 A register of breaches is published here

 CCGs are required to submit and publish quarterly self-certifications to NHS England to confirm processes are in place to manage conflicts of interest, registers have been published and whether any breaches have occurred.

 These quarterly self-assessments (which began in Quarter 2, 2016-17) are published here:

 An annual certification (in April 2017) also confirms CCGs’ have: